vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

-In the **Memory** text box, leave the default value of `Unlimited`, or optionally enter a limit of between 1 and 21765 MB.
+In the **Memory** text box, leave the default value of `Unlimited`, or optionally enter a limit of between the minimum and maximum shown.

 #### vic-machine Option

 `--memory`, `--mem`

-Specify a limit of between 1 and 21765 MB.
+Specify a limit in MB.
 If not specified, `vic-machine create` sets the limit to 0 (unlimited).

 <pre>--memory 1024</pre>